2019 – 2022

 Oyster Restoration in New York City

 In 1600, New York Harbor had around 220,000 acres of oyster reefs, which sustained the local populations for generations.
 The pristine estuary hosted thousands of species and was one of the most biologically productive, diverse, and dynamic environments on the planet.

 Billion Oyster Project seeks to restore oyster reefs to New York Harbor through public education initiatives.
-By 2035, the goal is to have one billion live oysters that are distributed around 100 acres of reefs, making the Harbor once again the most productive waterbody in the North Atlantic and reclaiming its title as the oyster capital of the world.
+By 2035, the goal is to have one billion live oysters that are distributed around 100 acres of reefs, making the Harbor once again a productive water body and reclaiming its title as the Big Oyster.

 Header image photo credit: Katie Mosher/Billion Oyster Project